myriadrf/reference-development-kit/README.md

 The Myriad-RF Radio Frequency Digital Input Output (RFDIO) connector specification defines the electrical and mechanical properties of a high speed card interface for Field Programmable Gate Array (FPGA) based carrier boards.
 This specification ensures interoperability between carrier (mother) boards and add-on (daughter) RF cards.

+*Please note that this needs to be updated with details of the connector specification used by the micro series of boards.*

-### Myriad-RF 1 module
+### Myriad-RF 1 module (myriadrf-1)

-Hardware design files for the Myriad-RF 1 RF module.
+Hardware design files for the LMS6002-based Myriad-RF 1 RF module.

 Note that there are two versions of the design: one with vias in pads, and another with them off.

-### DE0-Nano Interface
+### DE0-Nano Interface (de0nano-interface)

-Hardware design files and firmware sources (FPGA HDL + Cypress FX2 code) for the DE0-Nano interface.
+Hardware design files and firmware sources (FPGA HDL + Cypress FX2 code) for the DE0-Nano interface that is used with the original Myriad-RF 1 module.

-### Zipper Interface
+### Zipper Interface (zipper)

 This interface allows the Myriad-RF 1 to be used with FPGA development boards that have either a HSMC or FMC connector.

 *Note that v1 of the hardware design was not made generally available.*

+### uMyriadRF-6002 (umyriadrf-6002)

+LMS6002 version of the micro form factor RF module.

+### uMyriadRF-7002 (umyriadrf-7002)

+LMS7002 version of the micro form factor RF module.

 ## Licensing